Spain Car Rental

 What documents do I need to rent a car in Spain?

-Are there toll roads in Spain, and how do I pay for them?
+Are there toll roads in Spain?

 What should I know about parking in Spain?

-Are child safety seats required when renting a car in Spain?
+Are child seats required in Spain?

-Is it cheaper to rent a car at the airport or off-site?
+Is it easy to rent a car at Spain's major airports?